gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 ## Practice problems	{#section7-10}

-We will continue with the treadmill data set introduced in Chapter
+7.1. **Treadmill data analysis** We will continue with the treadmill data set introduced in Chapter
 \@ref(chapter1) and the SLR fit in the practice problems in Chapter \@ref(chapter6).
 The following code will get you back to where we stopped at the end of Chapter \@ref(chapter6):